Monthly Archives: February 2016

 The movie is about the Virgin Mary, played by Bahia Haifi, with pure dignity, gravity, and a keen sense of maternity related to such a heroine.
 We follow as she deals with the rising church after the Resurrection and Ascension of Our Lord.
 Mary spends her final days helping the church regain its initial encounter with the Lord.

 The movie is awe-inspiring, with a very fitting musical score composed by Sean Johnson.
 As the film follows Mary, the story speaks from her heart to every angle for each generation.
 Hyatt wove a masterful message while sharing the love and understanding of a mother, particularly the Holy Mother of God.
-With that, Hyatt won the Reel Rose Award for Best Feature Length Screenplay at John Paul II International Film Festival.
+With that, Hyatt won the Reel Rose Award for Best Feature Length Screenplay at the John Paul II International Film Festival.

 I would not be surprised if this movie played at every church social night because it does educate.
 It does reaffirm the gospel of the Lord Jesus.
-The story is good to know whether you are a true believer or just an interested bystander since society has lost its idealism and social graces.
+The story is good to know whether you are a true believer or just an interested bystander, since society has lost its idealism and social graces.
 We need to be reminded how important religion is to our existence.

-Swamp People Season 6
+“Swamp People” Season 6

-SP_S6_DVD_3D (1)Swamp People TV show is not necessarily for just outdoors people.
+Swamp People TV show is not necessarily for just outdoors people.
 Like Duck Dynasty, the series has a quality that appeals to people who are not hunters and fishermen.
-Watching the Cajun’s speaking Cajun French on this series is rather interesting and unique.
-That is all the bait I need to watch men get into the swamp and noodle successfully for catfish.
+Watching the Cajuns speaking Cajun French in this series is rather interesting and unique.
+That is all the bait I need to watch men wade into the swamp and catch catfish.
 To say nothing of the alligator hunting, and it is quite a chilling experience.

 The show takes a look inside one of the last American frontiers when Troy and the other swampers go on a 30-day alligator hunt, avoiding flood water and outwitting the smartest gators.
 Swamp hunters fight massive alligators and Mother Nature and journey into previously unknown, hostile areas of the swamp.
 Shrewd gators try to outwit the hunters’ new methods of capturing their prey.
 Whether using new indigenous bait, old decoys or employing a primitive alternative to the modern hook, these hunters constantly adjust their tactics to catch and fill their tags.

-The series is exciting and nerve wracking while they wrestle with an alligator.
+The series is exciting and nerve-racking while they wrestle with an alligator.
 The swampers protect people from gigantic gators by going after them in areas where people are in danger.
 They even assist crayfishers when the gators go after their cages.
-In light of all that danger, the series embodies a way of living that is far better any other reality TV show.
-All in all, the series is worth watching because it will be a learning experience while it keeps you on the edge of your seat.
+In light of all that danger, the series embodies a way of life far better than any other reality TV show.
+All in all, the series is worth watching because it offers a learning experience while keeping you on the edge of your seat.

 Meadowland